Cultivation Theory explained including examples

 Cultivation Theory: this article describes the Cultivation Theory by George Gerbner and Larry Gross in a practical way.
-After reading you will understand the definition and basics of this powerful communication theory.
+This article contains a general definition of the concept, and practical examples.
+After reading you will understand the basics of this communication theory.
+Enjoy reading!

 This theory is aimed at media effects.
 It suggests that the more time people spend watching television, the higher the chance they will start believing in the social reality as this is portrayed on TV.